 clear cells with abundant cytoplasm and central nuclei

 woven bone and osteoclastic giant cells

 An epiphyseal location of the tumor is a desirable criterion 1.

 Clinically, clear cell sarcomas most commonly present with pain.
 Symptoms persist for an average duration of one year or up to five years, suggesting slow growth of the lesion 1.

 Clear cell chondrosarcomas are low-grade malignant cartilaginous bone neoplasms often found in the epiphyses and characterized by the presence of lobules of clear cells that contain an abundant clear or mildly eosinophilic cytoplasm with centrally placed nuclei 1-3.

 The etiology of clear cell chondrosarcomas is not known 1.

-Grossly clear cell chondrosarcomas usually contain soft gritty material with features of hyaline cartilage, the latter can be also focal or absent 1.
+Grossly, clear cell chondrosarcomas usually contain soft gritty material with features of hyaline cartilage; the latter may be focal or absent 1.

 Clear cell chondrosarcomas are usually well-defined osteolytic lesions often found in the epi-metaphysis of the proximal femur or humerus 1-3.
 A diaphyseal extension is rare 7.
 They might have matrix mineralization, thin sclerotic borders or cystic changes 2-4,7.